robertocarroll/icc-beta/style-guide-templates/style-points.md

 - begin with a lower-case letter and end with a semi-colon;
 - end the last item in a full stop, unless the sentence continues below it.

-If the list items are complete sentences begin with an upper-case later and end with a full stop.
+If the list items are complete sentences begin with an upper-case letter and end with a full stop.

 ## Capital letters
 Use lower case for some terms --- such as the parties and participants in proceedings  --- in general references but capitalised in specific references.